dib-lab/2020-paper-sourmash-gather/manuscript.md

 Shotgun DNA sequencing of microbial communities is an important technique for studying host-associated and environmental microbiomes [@doi:10.1038/s41587-020-0718-6; @doi:10.1111/1462-2920.15314].
-By sampling the DNA sequence content of microbial communities, shotgun metagenomics enables the taxonomic and functional characterization of microbiomes [@doi:10.1038/s41586-019-1238-8; @doi:10.1126/science.1261359].
+By sampling the genomic content of microbial communities, shotgun metagenomics enables the taxonomic and functional characterization of microbiomes [@doi:10.1038/s41586-019-1238-8; @doi:10.1126/science.1261359].
 However, this characterization relies critically on the methods and